-But as well as these more familiar garden tools, there's also a number of highly useful but perhaps less immediately recognisable garden utensils which are traditionally Japanese.
+As well as these familiar gardening tools, there are also a number of highly useful but perhaps less immediately recognisable garden tools which are traditionally Japanese.

 Explore our list below to discover the benefits of a variety of Japanese gardening kit:

-Traditionally used for harvesting, the sharp, curved blade of a sickle also makes light work of weeding and clearing your plot.
+Traditionally used for harvesting, the sharp, curved blade of a sickle makes light work of weeding and clearing your plot.
+The Japanese version of this tool, often referred to as a rice sickle, is especially useful for garden tidying and trimming jobs.

 Buy the Okatsune Sickle from Niwaki